Vormamim/JuniorPython/2_MAKE_variables.md

 Assign your name and your favourite food to 2 separate variables with suitable names.

-Output the contents of the variables on 2 separate lines, then on ONE single line using f-string concatonation.
+Output the contents of the variables on 2 separate lines, then on ONE single line using f-string concatanation

 ## Use the f-string to concatonate your print statements